Exponential-Workload/pkgs/README.md

 ## Developing

+### Es-Many

-Many tools depend on @3xpo/es-many, which needs to be built & installed prior to anything else - to do this, simply run `pnpm i; nx run @3xpo/es-many:build; pnpm i;` - for convenience, you can run the `pnpm postclone` script which does the same thing.
+Many tools depend on @3xpo/es-many, which needs to be built & installed prior to anything else - to do this, simply run `pnpm i; nx run @3xpo/es-many:build;` - for convenience, you can run the `pnpm postclone` script which does the same thing.
 This usually only needs to be done once.
+In some edge-cases, you may need to run `pnpm i` again afterwards.

+### pnpm

+This repository heavily relies on [pnpm](https://pnpm.io).
+Good luck without it.